trey/cn-marketing/src/policies/privacy.md

 ### Identity & access

 When you sign up for a Trey Labs product, we typically ask for identifying information such as your name and email address.
-That’s just so you can personalize your new account, and we can send you invoices, updates, or other essential information.
+That’s just so you can personalize your new account, and we can send you updates or other essential information.
 We’ll never sell your personal info to third parties, and we won’t use your name or company in marketing statements without your permission either.

 ### Billing information